whuynhit/ActiveDirectory/Managing Workstations/Deploying a Desktop Background to Domain with a GPO/README.md

 ![bg](https://github.com/whuynhit/ActiveDirectory/blob/main/Managing%20Workstations/Deploying%20a%20Desktop%20Background%20to%20Domain%20with%20a%20GPO/sub/5.png)

-### Back on the DC Server, in Group Policy Management, create and link the new GPO named Desktop Backgrounds.
+### Back on the DC Server, in Group Policy Management, create and link the new GPO named Desktop Backgrounds to the domain.
 ![bg](https://github.com/whuynhit/ActiveDirectory/blob/main/Managing%20Workstations/Deploying%20a%20Desktop%20Background%20to%20Domain%20with%20a%20GPO/sub/6.png)

 ### Right-click Desktop Backgrounds GPO and select "Edit."
 In the Group Policy Management Editor, navigate to User Configuration/Policies/Administrative Templates/Desktop/Desktop/Desktop Wallpaper.
 Enable Desktop Wallpaper and enter the UNC Path to the wallpaper in box that says "Wallpaper Name" and then click "Apply."
 The UNC Path in this example is: